Summary

 Open, In Process, Pending (In Process)

-• Pending (In Process) is also the default ticket status once a ticket changes from On Hold
+- Pending (In Process) is also the default ticket status once a ticket comes off of On Hold.

 On Hold